-Game crops require P & K levels to be ADAS Index 2 and benefit from 50-100kg N/ha in the seed bed.
-Farmyard manure can also be a very beneficial fertility source which will break down over several years.
+Game crops require P & K levels to be ADAS Index 2.
+Farmyard manure can be a very beneficial fertility source which will break down over several years.

 Straights

 Canary Grass NON ORGANIC

 This perennial grass is drilled in wide rows (60-90cm) and takes a year or so to become established.
 From the second year the seed heads will reach two metres and the crop can usually be relied upon for 10 years.
 Good for pheasants and partridges as well as linnets and wrens.